law-appeals-common-errors | pro se appeals | inadequate briefing | failure to assign error on appeal | failure to

 “[A]n appellant must attack all independent bases or grounds that fully support a complained-of ruling or

 judgment.”
 Britton v.
 Tex.
 Dep’t of Crim.
 Justice, 95 S.W.3d 676, 681 (Tex.
 App.—Houston [1st Dist.]
-2002, no
+2002,

-cannot alter an erroneous judgment in favor of an appellant in a civil case who does not challenge that error on
+court normally cannot alter an erroneous judgment in favor of an appellant in a civil case who does not

-appeal.”) (citing Walling v.
+challenge that error on appeal.”) (citing Walling v.
 Metcalfe, 863 S.W.2d 56, 58 (Tex.
 1993)).
-Because Gordon did not attack other
+Because

-independent grounds that, if meritorious, would fully support the trial court’s rulings, we accept the validity of the
+Gordon did not attack other independent grounds that, if meritorious, would fully support the trial court’s

 AFFIRM TC JUDGMENT: Opinion by Justice Keyes